Omar-Abdelazeem/IWS-Modelling-Methods/IWSModelling/README_PKG.md

 # IWS-Modelling-Methods-Repo
-This repo is associated with the publication titled "How to Model Intermittent Water Supply: Comparing Modelling Choices and Their Impact on Inequality"
+This repo is associated with the publication titles "How to Model Intermittent Water Supply: Comparing Modelling Choices and Their Impact on Inequality"

 ### Required Packages
 The notebooks in this repository use the following packages, make sure that these packages are installed within the environment used to run these files: